jcroskery/bird-classification/README.md

 This project seeks to train a convolutional neural network to identify 18 bird species.
 We will compare the CNN's inner layers to MRI scans from humans attempting the same task.

+## Our Data
+We have two datasets:
+1. 200 bird species from the [Caltech 2011 dataset](https://www.vision.caltech.edu/datasets/cub_200_2011/) with about 50 images per species, found in `./caltechdata`.
+This dataset can also be downloaded via `scripts/download_caltech_images.sh`.
+2. 18 bird species from our MRI study with about 60 images per species, found in `./mribirdsdata`.

 ## Our Model
 Our base model is a Resnet-50 model pretrained on ImageNet.
-We then train the model on 200 bird species from the [Caltech 2011 dataset](https://www.vision.caltech.edu/datasets/cub_200_2011/).
+We then train the model on our Caltech 2011 dataset.
 Finally, we fine-tune using 75% of the photos from our human study and evaluate our model on the rest.

 ## Results so Far